-Some graduates choose to further their subject interest through postgraduate research.
-The Salford Innovation and Research Centre (SIRC) is home to our engineering research hub, leading projects in areas of structural engineering, transportation engineering, geotechnical engineering and hydraulics.
+You might also choose to take your subject interest further with postgraduate research.
+The engineering research hub is home to Informatics PhD and Research Master’s opportunities in areas of structural engineering, transportation engineering, geotechnical engineering and hydraulics.

 What you need to know